Practical, Evidence-Based Workshops

 Why OT-Led Workshops

 Occupational therapists are trained to understand the interaction between mental health, physical demands, routines, environments, and roles.
-Workshops allow us to deliver and address both prevention and recovery.
-Translate health concepts into real-life strategies.
-Support sustainable function, not short-term fixes, and meet people where they are, professionally and personally.
+Workshops allow us to deliver and address both prevention and recovery, and translate health concepts into real-life strategies.
+At Kawa Health, we support sustainable function, not short-term fixes, and meet people where they are, professionally and personally.

 Mental Health & Emotional Resilience